blowb/blowb-doc/install-essential-docker/install-mariadb.rst

 Run the following command to create a data container:
 ::

-   docker create -v /var/lib/mysql --name dbdata scratch /bin/true
+   docker run -v /var/lib/mysql --name dbdata busybox /bin/true

 Start the MariaDB container with the following command, after replacing ``'PASSWORD'`` with your own
 password: